 Where and When

 Lola Valley Park is located in Redford Township, Michigan and is a tributary of the Upper Branch of the Rouge River.
-Project design began in 2019 with construction starting in the summer of 2022 and is anticipated to be completed in the fall of 2022.
-Maintenance of the vegetation that will be planted as part of the restoration will be done in 2023-2024.
+Project design began in 2019 with construction starting in the summer of 2022 and was completed in 2023.
+Maintenance of the vegetation planted as part of the restoration occurred in 2023-2024.

-Create or restore 13 acres of habitat area The project will create wet meadows and prairies in maintained lawn areas Emergent wetland plants will also be installed in the bottom depressions excavated along both sides of the Rouge River
+Created or restored 9.6 acres of habitat area Created wet meadows and prairies in maintained lawn areas Emergent wetland plants were installed in the bottom depressions that were excavated along both sides of the Rouge River